AI-group-for-Software-Engineers/WEEK-3-AI-tools-assignment/README.md

 👥 Group Members
 This project was developed by the following group members:

-Anthonia Othetheaso
+Anthonia Othetheaso,
-Obuye Emmanuel Chukwuemeke
+Obuye Emmanuel Chukwuemeke,
-Eunice Fagbemide
+Eunice Fagbemide,
-Daizy Jepchumba Kiplagat
+Daizy Jepchumba Kiplagat,
-Mark Ireri
+Mark Ireri,

 This repository contains a collection of projects demonstrating classical machine learning, deep learning (CNNs), and natural language processing (NLP) techniques.
 Each project addresses a distinct problem, from image classification to sentiment analysis.